-1.8.4 Transport of unconventional fossil fuels in oil and gas pipelines
+1.8.4 Transport in oil and gas pipelines and storage of unconventional fossil fuels

-Service providers for the transport of unconventional fossil fuels in oil and gas pipelines contribute directly and actively to the development of these energy sources.
-In addition, the construction of oil and gas pipelines often violates the rights of indigenous people.
+Service providers for the transport in oil and gas pipelines and for the storage of unconventional fossil fuels contribute directly and actively to the development of these energy sources.
+In addition, the construction of oil and gas pipelines and storage sites often violates the rights of indigenous people.
 Furthermore, their construction and use gives rise to considerable concerns about the environmental and health risks in the event of a possible accident.

-This criterion refers to developers and operators of oil and gas pipelines for unconventional fossil fuels.
+This criterion refers to developers and operators of oil and gas pipelines and storage sites for unconventional fossil fuels.